Monte Sant' Angelo Mercy College

 We are committed to ensuring that every student is supported, nurtured and valued.
 Our pastoral care and Co-curricular programs ensure our girls have a balanced, holistic education that promotes self-growth.

 Our world class facilities place us at the forefront of academic excellence.
-Our contemporary learning spaces facilitate collaborative learning, transformational thinking, creativity and activity.
+Our contemporary spaces facilitate collaborative learning, transformational thinking, creativity and activity.
+Our recently opened Science, Innovation and Sports Centre supports our programs and enable the College to offer unique opportunities to students.
+These opportunities provide a foundation for our students to become more employable, skilled and confident.

 Our Middle School aims to recognise, understand and meet the pastoral, academic and spiritual needs of students in the period of early adolescence, as they make the crucial transition from primary school and complete their first three years of a Mercy education.
 Our approach utilises carefully developed systems and processes with a focus on building strong connections and respectful relationships, while nurturing resilience and resourcefulness and fostering a love of learning.